mozilla-services/lua_sandbox/docs/heka_sandbox/message_matcher.md

 ### Message Matcher Syntax

-The message matcher allows plugins to select which messages they want to consume (see [Heka Message Structure](message.md))
+The message matcher allows sandboxes to select which messages they want to consume (see [Heka Message Structure](message.md))

 #### Examples